Adrian-Ziupka/noodle-bot/README.md

 ## commands

-- /noodles : Get an overview of all today's dishes
+- /noodles : Get an overview of all today's dishes (not only noodles ;))